Adelsamir01/adelsamir01.github.io/_pages/cyber-firewall.md

 layout: page
 permalink: /cyber-firewall/
 title: Creator Firewall
-description: A cybersecurity course designed specifically for influencers and creators.
+description: A cyber security course designed specifically for influencers and creators.
 Learn how to protect your online presence, secure your accounts, and safeguard your personal brand.
-Led by <a href='https://adelsamir.com/'>Adel Samir</a>, a tech creator with <a href='https://beacons.ai/adelsamir/mediakit'>2+ million followers</a> and a PhD candidate in cybersecurity, this course provides the strategies you need to stay safe and confident online.
+Led by <a href='https://adelsamir.com/'>Adel Samir</a>, a tech creator with <a href='https://beacons.ai/adelsamir/mediakit'>2+ million followers</a> and a PhD candidate in cyber security, this course provides the strategies you need to stay safe and confident online.
 Join the waitlist today!
 nav: false
 nav_order: 2
 ---